Ausawin2016/seattlePowerAppers/outlines/responsiveApps.md

   - `Width`: `Max(App.Width, If(App.Width < App.Height, App.DesignWidth, App.DesignHeight))`
   - Explanation: Set the **component width** to the larger of:
   - The device width OR,
-  d.
-When the device is in portrait orientation, the width in App Settings OR
+  - When the device is in portrait orientation, the width in App Settings OR
-  e.
-The height in App Settings
+  - The height in App Settings
-  f.
-Substitute "device" for "browser window" when the app is used on laptop
+  - Substitute "device" for "browser window" when the app is used on laptop
-  g. `Height`: `Max(App.Height, If(App.Width < App.Height, App.DesignHeight, App.DesignWidth))`
+  - `Height`: `Max(App.Height, If(App.Width < App.Height, App.DesignHeight, App.DesignWidth))`
-  h.
-Explanation: Set the **component height** to the larger of:
+  - Explanation: Set the **component height** to the larger of:
-  i.
-The device height OR,
+  - The device height OR,
-  j.
-When the device is in portrait orientation, the width in App Settings OR
+  - When the device is in portrait orientation, the width in App Settings OR
-  k.
-The width in App Settings
+  - The width in App Settings
-  l.
-Substitute "device" for "browser window" when the app is used on laptop
+  - Substitute "device" for "browser window" when the app is used on laptop

 #### Create some Custom Properties for `cmpRespScreen`